awsdocs/amazon-dynamodb-developer-guide/doc_source/transaction-apis.md

 + `Delete` — Initiates a `DeleteItem` operation to delete a single item in a table identified by its primary key\.
 + `ConditionCheck` — Checks that an item exists or checks the condition of specific attributes of the item\.

-Changes made with transactions are propagated to global secondary indexes \(GSIs\), DynamoDB streams, and backups eventually, after the transaction completes successfully\.
-Because of eventual consistency, tables restored from an on\-demand or point\-in\-time\-recovery \(PITR\) backup might contain some but not all of the changes made by a recent transaction\.
+Once a transaction completes, the changes made within that transaction are propagated to global secondary indexes \(GSIs\), streams, and backups\.
+Since propagation is not immediate or instantaneous, if a table is restored from backup to a point mid\-propagation, it might contain some but not all of the changes made during a recent transaction\.

 ### Idempotency<a name="transaction-apis-txwriteitems-idempotency"></a>

 You can optionally include a client token when you make a `TransactWriteItems` call to ensure that the request is *idempotent*\.
 Making your transactions idempotent helps prevent application errors if the same operation is submitted multiple times due to a connection time\-out or other connectivity issue\.

-If the original `TransactWriteItems` call was successful, then subsequent `TransactWriteItems` calls with the same client token return successfully without making any changes\.
-If the `ReturnConsumedCapacity` parameter is set, then the initial `TransactWriteItems` call returns the number of write capacity units consumed in making the changes\.
+If the original `TransactWriteItems` call was successful, the subsequent `TransactWriteItems` calls with the same client token return successfully without making any changes\.
+If the `ReturnConsumedCapacity` parameter is set, the initial `TransactWriteItems` call returns the number of write capacity units consumed in making the changes\.
 Subsequent `TransactWriteItems` calls with the same client token return the number of read capacity units consumed in reading the item\.

 **Important Points about Idempotency**
 + A client token is valid for 10 minutes after the request that uses it finishes\.
 After 10 minutes, any request that uses the same client token is treated as a new request\.
 You should not reuse the same client token for the same request after 10 minutes\.